Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearPdes.md

 We need to create a class representing the PDE we want to solve, which will be passed into the solver.
-The PDE we are solving is of the type `AbstractLinearEllipticPde`{.cpp}, which is an abstract class with 3 pure methods which have to be implemented.
+The PDE we are solving is of the type `AbstractLinearEllipticPde`, which is an abstract class with 3 pure methods which have to be implemented.
 The template variables in the following line are both the dimension of the space.